opensearch-project/project-website/_posts/2025-01-30-one-click-deepseek-integration.md

 ### Step 3: Use the pipeline for RAG

+Assuming that you created a k-NN index and ingested the data to use vector search.
+For more information about creating a k-NN index, see [k-NN index](https://opensearch.org/docs/latest/search-plugins/knn/knn-index/).
+For more information about vector search, see [Vector search](https://opensearch.org/docs/latest/search-plugins/vector-search/).
+For more information about ingesting data, see [Ingest RAG data into an index](https://opensearch.org/docs/latest/search-plugins/conversational-search/#step-4-ingest-rag-data-into-an-index).

 Send a query to OpenSearch and provide additional parameters in the `ext.generative_qa_parameters` object: